nimroddanielmaayan/node-farm/notes.md

 - There are 3 ways to deal with async code in JS: Callbacks, promises, and async\await.
 Async\await is just promises with syntactic sugar, and it's the best of the three

-- Promises are reactive objects that are reactively updated according to the state of the async call.
+- Promises are reactive objects that are reactively updated according to the state of their async call.
 They have 3 possible states: Pending, fulfilled, and rejected

 - The way to handle errors in async\await is with try\catch blocks (this is also the default\best practice way to handle errors in JS, in general)

-- Behind the scenes, JS uses the Promise constructor to create promises from the Promise class
+- Behind the scenes, JS uses the Promise constructor to create promises from the Promise superclass

 - When using async\await, it's also important to throw an error if the promise is rejected at any point, so that the catch block will catch it and mark the promise as rejected